Kenny4297/ai-pdf-overview/README.md

 **Event-Driven Processing Pipeline:** Upon PDF upload to S3, the system triggers an AWS Lambda function that immediately processes the document through an automated workflow.
 The document flows through text extraction using pdf-parse, followed by text cleaning to remove formatting artifacts.
 The cleaned text is then chunked into semantic segments and converted to vector embeddings using OpenAI's text-embedding-ada-002 model.
 These embeddings are immediately stored in Pinecone's vector database with metadata linking back to the source document and page numbers.
 This real-time processing approach ensures all uploaded documents are instantly searchable, eliminating query-time processing delays that would negatively impact user experience.

 ## Process Overview
+### 1. User Authentication & Document Upload
+- **Tools Used**: AWS Cognito for authentication, Amazon S3 for storage, AWS Lambda for processing
+- **Functionality**: Secure user login followed by direct PDF upload to S3, which automatically triggers Lambda-based processing pipeline

-### 1. Retrieve the Text from a PDF
+### 2. Text Extraction
-- **Tool Used**: `pdf-parse` npm package for extracting text.
+- **Tool Used**: `pdf-parse` npm package for extracting text
-- **Functionality**: Function to split text and remove unnecessary characters, like new lines.
+- **Functionality**: Function to extract and split text, removing unnecessary characters like new lines

+### 3. Text Cleaning & Preprocessing
+- **Tool Used**: Custom preprocessing functions
+- **Functionality**: Remove formatting artifacts and standardize text for optimal embedding quality

-### 2. Vectorize and Embed the Individual Documents
+### 4. Vectorize and Embed Documents
-- **Text to Embedding**: Used `openai.createEmbedding` for converting text to embeddings.
+- **Text to Embedding**: Used `openai.createEmbedding` for converting text to embeddings
+- **Chunking Strategy**: Text segmented into manageable chunks while preserving context

+### 5. Vector Storage
-- **Upload to Pinecone DB**: Uploaded vectors to Pinecone DB for future retrieval.
+- **Upload to Pinecone DB**: Uploaded vectors to Pinecone DB with metadata for future retrieval

-### 3. Retrieving the Appropriate Vectors
+- **Indexing**: Maintains document provenance and page references for citation tracking

+### 6. User Query Input
+- **Interface**: Natural language query input through intuitive web interface
+- **Processing**: Queries converted to embeddings using same OpenAI model

+### 7. Vector Search & Retrieval
-- **Vector Search**: Performed searches in Pinecone to match user queries.
+- **Vector Search**: Performed searches in Pinecone to match user queries
+- **Ranking**: Results ranked by similarity scores and relevance

-### 4. Prepare the Vector Results for OpenAI
+### 8. Format Results for AI Processing
-- **Formatting with Langchain**: Used Langchain to format vectors for OpenAI comprehension.
+- **Formatting with Langchain**: Used Langchain to format vectors for OpenAI comprehension
+- **Context Preparation**: Retrieved content prepared for response generation

-### 5. Use OpenAI to Generate the Response
+### 9. Generate AI Response
-- **AI Response Generation**: Utilized OpenAI to generate responses from prepared content.
+- **AI Response Generation**: Utilized OpenAI (GPT-3.5-turbo/GPT-4) to generate responses from prepared content
+- **Citation Integration**: Automatic page-level citation generation for source verification

 ## Technologies Used
 ### Front End: